Severson-Group/docs.amdc.dev/source/getting-started/tutorials/autogen/index.md

 1. Working AMDC hardware
 2. Completion of the ["Voltage Source Inverter" tutorial](../vsi/index.md)
-3. Read ["Control with AMDC Using Simulink Autogen" article](../../control-with-amdc/autogen/index.md) to understand an overview of Autogen
+3. Read ["Control with AMDC Using Simulink Simulink Code Generation" article](../../control-with-amdc/autogen/index.md) to understand an overview of Autogen

 ## File Organization